 Amateur radio — also known as Ham radio — is the best overall way for preppers to keep in contact during an emergency.

 Ham radio seems like a complicated, technical, and expensive hobby.
 Some of that impression is justified because the ham community has not done a good job of making things easy for people who want to get started and keep things simple.
-There’s too much technical jargon and arguments over little but complicated things that don’t matter to 99% of preppers.
+There’s too much technical jargon and too many arguments over little but complicated things that don’t matter to 99% of preppers.

 Ham has been around for over 100 years, with 750,000 licensed operators in the US and six million around the world.
 It’s also the top choice for many preppers because of advantages in range, flexibility, community, and equipment compared to other options like CB and FRS.